cs-ed/impacts-LNguyen64/README.md

 ### Learning Objectives**

-- Students learn how apps can improve people's lives and raise empathy.
+- Learn how apps can improve people's lives and raise empathy.
-- Students explore the connection between innovation and empathy
+- Explore the connection between innovation and empathy
-- Students invent an app using the invention process.
+- Invent an app using the invention process.
-- Students create a 30-second “elevator pitch” to persuade someone to invest money in their app.
+- Create a 30-second “elevator pitch” to persuade someone to invest money in their app.

 ### Learning Activities

 **Day 1:**
-**Activate Prior Knowledge**

 Ask students if they have heard the slogan “There’s an app for that”?
 Apple coined it back in 2009.
 Since then, apps have become an everyday part of life.